Wael HAYEK

 The French Regulation provides that it is the responsibility of the French HA Director to update this repository with dedicated Decisions and a consolidated version of the repository.
 All those documents are available in the French HA Website.

-In practice, upon approval of a generic medicinal product, the French HA informs within one month the MAH of the reference product about the issuance of a MA decision for a generic.
+In practice, upon approval of a generic medicinal product, the French HA informs the MAH of the reference product about the issuance of a MA decision for a generic.
 Then, the French HAs update the repository 60 days after the notification.

 The repository might also be updated due to change of MAH, Exploitant, change in name but also in case of withdrawal of MA.